-Best places to see the Northern Lights
+11 best places to see the Northern Lights

 Best spot: In a hot spring.

 Two major challenges when hunting the Northern Lights are the cold and fatigue.
-Watching them in a hot spring asolleviates both.
+Watching them in a hot spring alleviates both.

 The city of Fairbanks, in Alaska, is often cited as the best place to see the Northern Lights in the United States.
 It's home to the Geophysical Institute at the University of Alaska, Fairbanks, which issues forecasts on Aurora viewing conditions.

-Note: •This story was updated in March 2017